Orland, California: Geography

-According to the United States Census Bureau, the city has a total area of 3.0 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 3.0 sqmi, all land.

 Orland is a rural agricultural town that sits in the northern Sacramento Valley.
-Interstate 5 is just west of the town.
+Interstate 5 passes just west of the town.

-The Sacramento River runs 10 mi East of Orland and Black Butte Lake sits 8 mi West.
+The Sacramento River runs 10 mi east of Orland and Black Butte Lake sits 8 mi West.
 The Black Butte Lake dam drains into Stony Creek, which flows about a half-mile north of the Orland Arch.

 Climate

-According to the Köppen Climate Classification system, Orland has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.
+According to the Köppen Climate Classification system, Orland has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.